yucongkoo/tp/docs/team/yucongkoo.md

     * Tweaked the UG to make it pdf-version friendly.
   * Developer Guide:
     * Added the implementation details of the `tag` feature (including all the UML diagrams used in the explanation).
+    * Added use case for adding a customer(UC01) and updating tags of a customer(UC09).
     * Added the manual testing instructions for the `tag` feature.
+    * Added the Planned Enhancement 1: Deletion of all tags(and insurances) in one command.
     * Identified and fixed a bug of UML diagram in the `Design - Model Component` section.
   <br/>
   <br/>